saharpk1988/webstaurantstore-automation/README.md

 ```
 ## CI Pipeline

-Every commit or pull request against main branch trigger a test runner which runs the tests on `windows-2019`
+Every commit or pull request against main branch triggers a test pipeline on a `windows-2019` runner.